 In this case, we may have to cancel a service you have with us, but we will notify you if this is the case at the time.

-How GREENWOOD EVENTS LTD Collects Personal Data
+How RUNTHROUGH EVENTS Collects Personal Data

 We use different methods to collect data from and about you including through: